microsoft/dev-tunnels-ssh/src/cs/Ssh/README.md

 ## Requirements
 This library targets the following .NET versions:
- - .NET Standard 2.0
+ - .NET Framework 4.8
- - .NET Standard 2.1
+ - .NET Standard 2.1 (.NET Core 3.1, .NET 5)
  - .NET 6

-The .NET Standard 2.0 support means it can be used with .NET Framework 4.7+ on Windows or .NET Core 2.0+ on any platform.
+The .NET Framework target runs only on Windows (of course); the other targets support Windows, Mac, and Linux.

-Some minor functionality is only available with .NET Standard 2.1 or later:
+Some minor functionality is not available in the .NET Framework target:
- - **ECDH** - Elliptic-curve Diffie-Hellman key-exchange (faster than normal DH) is only available with .NET Standard 2.1 or later.
  - **AES-GCM** - This cipher algorithm is available (and preferred) when using .NET Standard 2.1 or later.
-If using .NET Standard 2.0, or if the other side does not support it, then other cipher and MAC algorithms (AES-CTR, SHA2-ETM) are used instead.
+If using .NET Framework, or if the other side does not support it, then other cipher and MAC algorithms (AES-CTR, SHA2-ETM) are used instead.
  - **Use of `Span<T>`** - There is no functional difference, but this reduces the amount of memory allocations and copies, allowing for a slight performance improvement with .NET Standard 2.1 or later.
- - **Password-protected PKCS#8 keys** - This functionality is only available with .NET Standard 2.1 or later.
-It's not possible to import/export password-protected PKCS#8 key files with the .NET Standard 2.0 target because the required key-derivation function is not available.
-Use a different key format (such as OpenSSH) instead if support for key file encryption is required.
-(Unencrypted PKCS#8 keys are still supported with .NET Standard 2.0.)

 ### OS Requirements
 Crypto algorithms work across all .NET Core platforms: Windows, Mac, and Linux.